fab514/project-one/jsNotes.md

 - Grab random item from the giphyArray using randomItemFromArray function
 - Filter out the activities better for groups.
 - Research how to make the gif api age appropriate.
+- Change the select menu width to auto to match the type text || make the select menu bigger.

 ## Results
 - Get rid of Spring Cleaning
 - Take up painting